 Leaving Crater Lake, the cyclist travels first north then west, passing Diamond Lake and Mt.
 Thielson, experiencing the great beauty, natural sounds, and fresh air of the Umpqua National Forest.
 You may be tempted to slow the fast pace of descent along the Rogue-Umpqua Scenic Byway and marvel at deep green conifer forests sprouting from 9,000-years-old ash-fall cliffs or breathe deeply while watching and listening to the wild, tumbling North Umpqua River as it finds its way west to the sea.
 Waterfalls, campgrounds, and the world-renowned Steamboat Inn create natural stopping points, inviting the rider to take a break for a bite on the banks of the North Umpqua or to revel in the riverine beauty of this world-class fly-fishing destination.

 Interested in some of the best wines in North America?
 Overnight in Roseburg and take Cycle Umpqua’s Umpqua Valley Fine Wines Bicycle Tour, a 27-mile loop that visits 11 wineries and a meadery.
-Then continue on your trek to the Coast.
+Then continue on your meandering trek to the Coast.

 Entering the Coastal Range on the Umpqua River Scenic Byway, the rider experiences broad river views, probably seeing large numbers of waterfowl, and, closer to Reedsport, may stop to view massive-antlered Roosevelt Elk at the Dean Creek elk refuge.
-At Reedsport, the rider turns south along Route 101 and pedals a few miles along windy seashore and dunes to end the ride at the Umpqua River Lighthouse State Park, an historic site with great rocky views of the Pacific.
+At Reedsport, the rider turns south along Route 101 and pedals a few miles along windy seashore and dunes to end the ride at the Umpqua River Lighthouse State Park, a historic site with great rocky views of the Pacific.

 Now, your Crater to Coast Epic ride is complete.
 Start bragging!